fkyprianou/deved-platform/content/blog/en/best-practices-for-implementing-silent-authentication.md

 outdated: false
 replacement_url: ""
 ---
 With Verify V2 just being [released for General Availability](http://www.developer.vonage.com/vonage-verify-v2-is-now-ga-for-2fa-integrations), we wanted to dive a bit deeper into our Silent Authentication capability!
-In this article, we’ll talk you through how it works along with some useful tools and tips for implementation.
+In this article, we’ll talk you through how it works, along with some useful tools and tips for implementation.

-## How does Silent Authentication work?
+## How Does Silent Authentication Work?

 Silent Authentication is a channel in the Verify V2 API that allows you to complete authentication without a 2FA code.
-Once a user has entered their login credentials, it proves a user's identity by checking information from their SIM against their carrier's records to ensure that their phone number is active and genuine.
-Once a request has been verified, you can continuously authenticate the user until either the request expires or it is canceled by the user.
+Once a user has entered their login credentials, it proves their identity by checking their SIM information against their carrier's records to ensure that their phone number is active and genuine.
+Once a request has been verified, you can continuously authenticate the user until either the request expires or the user cancels it.

-In short terms, it’s an authentication method that uses a mobile phone's Subscriber Identity Module (SIM) to prove a user's identity *without any user input*.
+In short, it’s an authentication method that uses a mobile phone's Subscriber Identity Module (SIM) to prove a user's identity *without user input*.

 You can read more about how silent authentication works in our [previous blog post](https://developer.vonage.com/en/blog/introducing-vonage-silent-authentication) or the [developer docs](https://developer.vonage.com/en/verify/verify-v2/guides/silent-authentication); the rest of this article will talk you through some useful tips and features that you may want to consider when implementing silent authentication.